core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 where:

-* The Sender/Recipient key is the Sender Key of the sender, i.e. the Recipient Key that the receiver stores in its own Recipient Context corresponding to the sender.
+* The Sender/Recipient key is the Sender Key of the sender, i.e. the Recipient Key that the recipient stores in its own Recipient Context corresponding to the sender.

 * The Shared Secret is computed as a static-static Diffie-Hellman shared secret, where the sender uses its own private key and the recipient's public key, while the recipient uses its own private key and the senders's public key.